SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## Running Unit Tests

-Ensure all dependencies are installed locally before running tests and that the database is running.
+Ensure all dependencies are installed locally and that the database is running before running tests.
 To run all unit tests for the project, execute the following command in the project root:

 ```sh
 npm test